RoanBrand/gobroke/README.md

 	"log": {
-		"file": "path_to_log_file",        // log to file if specified "level": "info"                    // error, warn, info, debug }
+		"file": "path_to_log_file",        // log to file if specified "level": "info"                    // error, warn, info, debug },
+	"mqtt": {
+	    "retry_interval": 0                    // QoS 1&2 unacknowledged message resend timeout in ms
+	                                           // Set to 0 to disable.
+Will always resend once on new conn }
 }
 ```
+* Default values for ports, loglevel, and mqtt protocol specific config shown
 * Most of config is optional, but one of `tcp`, `tls`, `ws` or `wss` must be specified and enabled
 ##### OS Service
 * Build then copy the binary and config file to a folder you want and run `gobroke -service install`